 Revenue derived from the sale of electricity and steam is recognized upon delivery to the customer and priced in accordance with the provisions of the applicable electricity and steam sales agreements.
 Revenue derived from the sale of emissions offset credits is recognized upon execution of a contract for sale.
 In addition, capacity and availability payments to Cardinal are recognized in accordance with the non-utility generator contract.
 Certain power purchase arrangements provide for an electricity rate adjustment, which is updated periodically both for the current and prior periods.
 Capstone accounts for such adjustments when a reliable estimate of the adjustment can be determined.
-Whitecourt, Claresholm, and Kneehill derive revenue from the generation and sale of electricity at market rates and the sale of emissions offset credits.
-Revenue from the sale of emissions offset credits is recorded at the contracted price.
+Whitecourt, Claresholm, Kneehill, Buffalo Atlee 1, and Buffalo Atlee 3 derive revenue from the generation and sale of electricity at market rates and the sale of emissions offset credits.
+Revenue from electricity sales to the Alberta Power Pool are recorded at the hourly weighted average power pool rate, and revenue from the sale of emissions offset credits is recorded at the contracted price.